tc39/proposal-top-level-await/README.md

 ### Workaround: Export a Promise to represent initialization

-In the absense of this feature, it's possible to export a Promise from a module, and wait on that to know when its exports are ready.
+In the absence of this feature, it's possible to export a Promise from a module, and wait on that to know when its exports are ready.
 For example, the above module could be written as:

 ```mjs
 // awaiting.mjs